soft pumpkin sourdough rolls (pumpkin shaped or not)

 Feed starter several hours prior to making the recipe and allow it to peak.

 1. Mix: In a stand mixer fitted with a dough hook (or a large bowl if mixing by hand) mix together ripe starter, milk, pumpkin puree, brown sugar, egg, and flour until well combined.
 Cover and allow to rest for 30 minutes.
-Mix in butter and salt until the dough comes back together.
+Mix in butter and salt until the butter is no longer visible.

 2. Knead: Knead on low speed (or in the bowl by hand) for an additional 6-8 minutes or until the dough becomes very smooth and elastic.